-HOME SALES, PRICES & DAYS ON MARKET: In 2021, home sales in Arizona were up 2.5% and were at their highest level on record, according to data from Arizona Regional Multiple Listing Service.
-In March 2022, the median price of homes sold in Arizona was $460,000, up 28.0% from March 2021.
-The Average Cumulative Days on Market for homes sold in March 2022 was 32, down from 37 in March 2021.
+HOME SALES, PRICES & DAYS ON MARKET: In 2022, home sales in Arizona were down 21.7% following record-high sales the year prior, according to data from Arizona Regional Multiple Listing Service.
+The median price of homes sold in Arizona in 2022 was $411,995, down 3.5% from a record high in 2021.
+The 2022 decline followed 11 consecutive years of increase in Arizona's median home price.
+The average cumulative days on market for homes sold in 2022 was 71, up from 35 in 2021.

-BORDER CROSSINGS: In 2021, pedestrian border crossings into the US at Arizona ports of entry were up 11.5% after declining 44.7% in 2020, the first year of the COVID pandemic.
-The number of personal vehicle passengers was up 31.4% in 2021 following a 42% drop in 2020.
-Despite the increases in 2021, both pedestrian and vehicle passenger border crossings at Arizona land ports remained at near-record lows (with the record low set in 2020 and records back to 1996).
+BORDER CROSSINGS: In 2022, pedestrian border crossings into the US at Arizona land ports of entry were up 26.7% on the heels of an 11.5% increase in 2021 (that followed a 44.7% drop in 2020, the first year of the COVID pandemic).
+Despite the increases, the number of pedestrian crossers in 2022 remained considerably below pre-COVID levels.
+The number of personal vehicle passengers was up 36.6% in 2022, following a 31.4% jump in 2021 (after falling 42% in 2020).
+With the increases, vehicle passenger border crossings at Arizona land ports in 2022 were in line with those from pre-COVID years.

 INTERNATIONAL TRADE: In 2022, the total value of international trade (imports and exports) passing through Arizona ports of entry was $33.6 billion, up 12.4% from 2021.
 Exports totaled $12.2 billion (up 1.9%) while imports came in at $21.4 billion (up 19.3%).